clawpack/doc/doc/googleearth_plotting.rst

 .. attribute:: kml_publish : string

-  A URL address for server hosting a KMZ file you wish to make available on-line.
+  A URL address for the server hosting a KMZ file you wish to make available on-line.
 See `Publishing your results`_.

-**Note** The above attributes are all optional.

 plotfigure attributes